vskrip/skrips/README.md

 =========
 #Desctiption

-Project of hair dresser сabinet site skrips.ru.
+Project of hairdresser site skrips.ru.
 This project builded with PHP, HTML, CSS, JavaScript, MySQL technologies and based on the Yii Framework 1.1.14 version.